nus-cs2103-AY2122S2/ip/docs/README.md

 ## Setting up in Intellij

-Prerequisites: JDK 11, update Intellij to the most recent version.
+_Prerequisites_ : JDK 11, update Intellij to the most recent version.

 1. Open Intellij (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project first)
 2. Open the project into Intellij as follows: